 Thyroid diseases -- either hyperthyroidism, when the gland releases more hormone than you need, or hypothyroidism, when it makes less -- are quite common, particularly in women, says Lewis Blevins Jr., MD, an endocrinologist at the University of California, San Francisco.
-In fact, 1 in 8 women will develop a thyroid disorder in her lifetime, according to the American Thyroid Association.
+In fact, 1 in 8 women will develop a thyroid disorder in their lifetime, according to the American Thyroid Association.

 Take your medication.
 "That's the most important thing Blevins says.
 Though hypothyroidism can't be cured, lab-made hormones can control it.
 You'll likely take the drug for life.

 "Follow up with your doctor to make sure your medication is right," Blevins says.
 "Thyroid hormone is like Goldilocks.
 Too little is not good.
 Too much is not good.
 It has to be just right."
 Also, "if you have a new disease or start new medications, your dose requirements may change," he says.
 That's why you should see your doctor regularly, particularly if something about your health changes.